Guillermo Lasso: Approval ratings

 Lasso began his presidency with an approval rating of 71%, according to a CEDATOS survey in June 2021.
 In August 2021, a survey by Foreign Policy found his approval rating at a 73%.
 Foreign Policy noted his high approval rating was mainly due to his administration's response to the COVID-19 pandemic.
 The same poll found that 78% of Ecuadorians approved of his way of governing.
 In September 2021, Lasso was reported to have a 75% approval rating by Bloomberg News.
 Ratings have since dropped, as a May 2022 poll showed an approval of 38.5% and a 54.6% disapproval of Lasso.
+In June 2022, his approval rate was 17%.

+In 2023 amid calls for his impeachment, Lasso's administration had an approval rating of 13.93% and had a disapproval rating of 51.89%.

 Cabinet

+Post-presidency

+Shortly before leaving office, Lasso had written a memoir about his 900 days as president titled "900 Days".
+Shortly after leaving office, he was invited to attend and represent Ecuador in the inauguration of President-elect of Argentina Javier Milei in December 2023.
+He attended the state funeral of former president of Chile Sebastián Piñera in February 2024.

+In April 2024, Lasso ruled out the possibility of running for president again in 2025, while endorsing the idea that CREO should run a presidential candidate in 2025.

+In April 2025 he launched a program of scholarships for Ecuadorians that would like to study Master's Degree in Social Sciences at one of the 50 universities in the Times Higher Education social sciences ranking.